newman99/zappa-django-postgres-aws/README.md

 # Zappa - Django - AWS - Lambda, RDS, S3

-This project allows you to deploy a Django project on AWS using Lambda, PostgreSQL, and S3.
+This project allows you to deploy a Django project on AWS using Lambda, RDS (PostgreSQL), and S3.

 ## Getting Started